wingylui/LLMzoomcamp/README.md

-# LLMzoomcamp
-# 🍰 Baking Assistant — Recipe Retrieval and Recommendation System
+## 🍰 Baking Assistant — Recipe Retrieval and Recommendation System

 A **Retrieval-Augmented Generation (RAG)** application that helps users discover and generate baking recipes using natural language.
 The project integrates **semantic search**, **structured filtering**, and **LLM-based evaluation** to identify the most effective retrieval pipeline for recipe search and generation.